-The Board of Directors carried out the evaluation of every Director committees ofBoard and the Board as a whole based on the laid down criteria of performance evaluation.
+The Board of Directors carried out the evaluation of every Director Committees ofBoard and the Board as a whole based on the laid down criteria of performance evaluation.

 Business Responsibility Report

-During the financial year 2016-17 your Company has not accepted any deposit within themeaning of Sections 73 and 74 of the Companies Act 2013 read together with the Companies(Acceptance of Deposits) Rules 2014.
+During the financial year 2018-19 your Company has not accepted any deposit within themeaning of Sections 73 and 74 of the Companies Act 2013 read together with the Companies(Acceptance of Deposits) Rules 2014.

 Particulars of Loans Guarantees or Investments

-During the year 2016-17 your Company has not granted loans nor given guarantee normade any investments.
+During the year 2018-19 your Company has not granted loans nor given guarantee normade any investments.

-Amount Which the Company Proposes to Carry to any Reserves if any
+Amount which the Company proposes to carry to any Reserves if any

-For the year 2016-17 your Company has not transferred any amount to the generalreserve of the Company.
+For the year 2018-19 your Company has not transferred any amount to the generalreserve of the Company.

 Number of Meetings of the Board and Audit Committee

-The details of the number of meetings of the Board and Audit Committee held during thefinancial year ended March 31 2017 and composition of Audit Committee are given inCorporate Governance Report.
+The details of the number of meetings of the Board and Audit Committee held during thefinancial year ended March 31 2019 and composition of Audit Committee are given inCorporate Governance Report.

 Related Party Transactions

-Details of transactions with related parties are being disclosed separately in the Annual Report andsince transactions in two contracts with GAIL qualify as material transactions the sameare being placed for shareholders' approval in the ensuing AnnualGeneral Meeting (AGM).
+Details of transactions with related parties are being disclosed separately in theAnnual Report.
+One contract with GAIL qualify as material transactions under ListingRegulations the same is being placed for shareholders' approval in the ensuing AnnualGeneral Meeting (AGM).